nemild/cli_for_full_stack/README.md

 ```

 #### nice: execute a utility with an altered scheduling priority
+-19/-20 are highest priority and 19/20 are lowest priority (lowest priority take minimal resources)
 ```bash
 nice -12 myproc # starts  process "myproc" setting the "nice" value to 12 renice 17 -p 1134 # change the priority of job with pid 1134